 A. To hear and decide appeals where it is alleged there is an error in any order, requirement, decision, or determination made by the Zoning Administrator.

-B. Where the applicant has provided sufficient evidence to warrant the granting of a variance, to authorize such variances from the terms of this Resolution as will not be contrary to the public interest, where, owing to special conditions, a literal enforcement of this Resolution will result in unnecessary hardship, and so that the spirit of this Resolution shall be observed and substantial justice done.
+B. To hear and decide whether to grant a property owner relief from the literal enforcement of this Resolution, when, owing to special conditions, those requirements impose an unnecessary hardship or create practical difficulties, so that the spirit of this Resolution shall be observed and substantial justice done.

 C. To grant Conditional Use Permits and such additional safeguards as will uphold the intent of the Resolution.